RuitingL/ModSel-CP/README.md

-# Reproducing experiments: ModSel-CP and ModSel-CP-LOO
+# Reproduce experiments: ModSel-CP and ModSel-CP-LOO

 This repo provides the code for reproducing the numerical results in the paper [Conformal prediction after data-dependent model selection](https://arxiv.org/abs/2408.07066).